pwillen/doc-py-developer-guide/README.md

   IdentityFile .ssh\<id_rsa>
   IdentitiesOnly yes
 ```
-Note: The config my point to more than one private key
+Note: The config may point to more than one private key
 ```
 Host * github.com
   HostName github.com